DanielMSousa/DanielMSousa/README.md

+# 🌍 Hello, World!

+## About Me
+👋 Hi, I'm Daniel!
+A passionate Computer Science student at the **Universidade Federal da Paraíba (UFPB)**, with a deep interest in **Artificial Intelligence**, **Machine Learning**, and **Back-End Development**.

+💡 I believe technology should be inclusive, accessible, and a tool for solving real-world problems.

-## Hello world!
+## Current Roles

-- My name is Daniel, nice to meet you!
-- 🎓 I'm a student at Universidade Federal da Paraíba - Centro de informática
+- **🎓 Student** at UFPB - Centro de Informática
-- 📖 I'm learning currently learning artificial inteligence and User experience design.
-- PHP Programmer intern at EDXP
+- **🛠️ PHP Programmer Intern** at EDXP
-- Reinforcement director at TAIL (Technology and artificial intelligence league)
+- **🤖 Reinforcement Learning Director** at **TAIL** (Technology and Artificial Intelligence League)

+## What I'm Learning
+📖 Currently diving deeper into:
+- Artificial Intelligence (AI)
+- Reinforcement Learning
+- Back-End Development
+- User Experience (UX) Design

+## Let's Connect!
+Feel free to explore my repositories and projects!
+I'm always open to collaboration and learning new things.

 <div>